+The Department of Environmental Studies' Peer-2-Peer mentor program aims to provide a helping hand to students who identify as first generation, Pell-grant eligible, and community college transfer students.
 Based upon your interests, mentors and mentees will engage in activities together to help develop professional, academic and social identity as Environmental Studies majors and future environmental problem solvers.
-These activities may include:

 Peer2Peer Mentoring can provide a SHARED learning experience in exploring University and community resources, developing your academic, social, and professional identity.

 Apply to become a mentee here:

 Meet Our Mentors

-Hello!
-My name is Mia Lumbley (she/her).
-I am a senior at Western with a major in environmental studies with an emphasis in justice and community resilience, along with minors in environmental education, environmental justice, and international studies.
-I am highly passionate about my degree path, as my goals after I graduate are to travel for as long as possible before eventually finding a career in sustainable community development at an international NGO.
-I transferred to Western in the fall of 2020 amid COVID as an out-of-state student, so I can relate to this seemingly universal feeling of “how do I make connections at WWU?
+I grew up in a rural town in Northern California and transferred to Western in the fall of 2020.
+As an out-of-state student I can relate to this seemingly universal feeling of “how do I make connections at WWU?
 How can I feel a sense of belonging?
 How do I even start this process?”
-These questions are what makes me want to be a peer mentor so that I can help my fellow peers find their place at Western and all that Bellingham has to offer.
+These questions are what drove me to become a peer mentor so that I can help my fellow peers find their place at Western and all that Bellingham has to offer.
 I love being outside with very granola girl-esque hobbies: hiking, roller-skating, camping, and indoor gardening.
 While I do love the outdoors, I am also a huge homebody with indoor hobbies of cooking, playing video games, and making art.
-I am looking forward to bringing my mentees to a variety of activities that are for introverts and extroverts, those who like the outdoors and those who like being indoors.Mia LumbleyEnvironmental Studies, emphasis in Justice & Community Resilience, BA; Environmental Education, Environmental Justice, International Studies, minors
+I am looking forward to bringing my mentees to a variety of activities that are for introverts and extroverts, those who like the outdoors and those who like being indoors.